China says Pence's allegations of meddling created 'out of thin air'

 Relations between Washington and Beijing have soured precipitously in recent months in large part due to military tensions and a trade war between the two countries.

-President Trump has moved to levy tariffs on $250 billion worth of Chinese imports, part of an effort to negotiate new trading terms between the world's two largest economies.
+President Donald Trump has moved to levy tariffs on $250 billion worth of Chinese imports, part of an effort to negotiate new trading terms between the world's two largest economies.
 China has enacted its own tariffs on US goods in response.

 "We don't want China's markets to suffer.
 In fact, we want them to thrive.
 But the United States wants Beijing to pursue trade policies that are free, fair, and reciprocal," Pence said.